gordon1258/control_system/README.md

 # control_system
-The control_system project focuses on the generic control system alogrithm, implementation, and the corresponding unit tests (google test) in C++.
+- The control_system project focuses on the generic control system alogrithm, implementation, and the corresponding unit tests (google test) in C++.
+- The project scope also includes the simulation modeling mainly to verify the algorithm of the controllers.
+- Gnuplot is used for data visualization of the results.

 ## Outline
 A. Algorithm and Implementation